ShirPanjshir/551-database-project/README.md

 !!!CASEID cannot be modified!!!

 MIDPOINT FEEDBACK: Regarding distributed storing: Use some hash function to distribute the data.
 Categorizing is not a good option.
 Reason: What if dataset grows enormously huge.
 Using only 2 table is not a good option in your scenario.
+Hash function based on time entered implemented and works a/o 11MAR24